Henrygb/getting-and-cleaning-data/README.md

     tidymeansandstds.csv
 	tidymeansofmeansandstds.csv

-tidymeansandstds.csv is a tidy dataset with one row for each observation with the observations identified by individual and activity with a further 66 varibles by observation.
+`tidymeansandstds.csv` is a tidy dataset with one row for each observation with the observations identified by individual and activity with a further 66 varibles by observation.
 Each of the 66 is a scaled mean or scaled standard deviation for data from smartphone acceleration and gyroscopic measurements.
-With 10299 observations, and allowing for a header row of varible names at the top, this csv file has 10300 rows and 68 columns.
+With 10299 observations, and allowing for a header row of variable names at the top, this csv file has 10300 rows and 68 columns.

-tidymeansofmeansandstds.csv is a summary tidydata set, taking the means of the means and standard deviations in tidymeansandstds.csv by individual and activity.
+`tidymeansofmeansandstds.csv` is a summary tidydata set, taking the means of the means and standard deviations in `tidymeansandstds.csv` by individual and activity.
 Since there are 30 individuals and they each do 6 activities, and again allowing for a header row of variable names at the top, this csv file has 181 rows and 68 columns.

-For details on the variables, see Codebook.md
+For details on the variables, see `Codebook.md`